Bostengard/Bostengard/README.md

 Hey, im bostengard

-i sometimes program and even less use github, when i do u can see what i do here
+i rarely program and even less use github, when i do u can see what i do here